kel-github/imaging-cert-reward-att-task-code/README.md

 Run all *.m files from the same folder.
 Keep all *.m files in the folder from which the files are stored.
 See the notes within the *.m files for further details.

 ### how to use this repository:
-For the pilot code (version 1)/example videos, see
+For the pilot code (version 1) example videos, see
 	/pilot

+After this we added explicit and competing value cues.
+To see that version, go to
+  /pilot_expCues